EU, AU urge Congo leader to unite country after tense polls

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

-Rwandan Foreign Minister Richard Sezibera says the AU commits to work with Congo’s people “to continue to surmount the challenges that may remain.”

-Congo’s Constitutional Court refused runner-up Martin Fayulu’s request for a recount and reaffirmed Tshisekedi’s win, despite leaked data from the electoral commission showing Fayulu won.
+Congo’s Constitutional Court on Sunday refused runner-up Martin Fayulu’s request for a recount and reaffirmed Tshisekedi’s win, despite leaked data attributed to the electoral commission that showed Fayulu won.

+Previously, the AU had noted “serious doubts” about the vote and made an unprecedented request for Congo to delay the final results.
+Congo did not.

+Both blocs said only that they take note of the court’s decision, preferring to focus on the fact that the elections were held at all.
+The mineral-rich country is on the brink of its first peaceful, democratic transfer of power since independence in 1960 from Belgium.